Chinese steel futures track raw material prices higher

-The August contract for stainless steel on the Shanghai bourse was up 2.1% to 16,875 yuan a tonne.
+The August contract for stainless steel on the Shanghai bourse was up 2.2% at 16,880 yuan a tonne.

 “Futures are stronger than spot prices as currently market has a relatively strong expectation on production restrictions,” GF Futures wrote in a note.